-Both the co-managers have combined over 20 years experience at established financial services’ organizations.
-Each experience was critical in learning how to successfully manage capital.
-Ironically, a lot was ingrained in us by experiencing first-hand “what not to do” if one wants to maximize chance of long-term success.
-The co-managers met in New York in 2010 and after several months of deliberation and outside consultation, decided to manage listed Indian equities with a focus on doing “on the ground” due diligence.
-The goal was and will remain for the co-managers to compound capital sustainably higher than benchmark returns and to provide “real” Indian/EM market exposure to our esteemed clients globally.Traits of an ideal investor to optimize his/her long-term (minimum 5+ years) investment return in Metis India Opportunity Fund (MIOF):
+Gaurav has around 20 years of experience at established buy-side firms.
+Each experience was critical in his lifelong learning of how to successfully manage capital from a long-term perspective.
+Ironically, a lot was ingrained in him by experiencing first-hand “what not to do” if one wants to maximize chances of long-term success.
+The goal was and will always remain to sustainably compound capital higher than benchmark returns over his lifetime and to provide “real” Indian/EM market exposure to our valued clients globally.Traits of an ideal investor to optimize his/her long-term (minimum 5+ years) investment return in Metis India Opportunity Fund (MIOF):

 1. Have a true long-term outlook and clear vision (MCM goal is to deliver 17% annualized USD return till 2030 when Indian economy will near $10t at an annualized return of 12%).
-Practically this means the desire and ability to hold on through largely unavoidable, temporary rough patches.
+Practically this means the desire and ability to hold on through largely unavoidable, temporary rough patches driven chiefly by sentiment.

 4. Appreciate the process more than outcome for simple reason that we have numerous innings left and thus what is most important is the likelihood of future outperformance.
 We keep improving on our art of understanding and valuing businesses from a ground up approach to ensure 2030 goal is achieved.

 5. Desire to give back in their own way and not fundamentally driven by accumulation of money for its own sake.
 This is more personal but we feel it’s important to mention in order to keep the right perspective as time & markets march on.